 Miriam Akhtar also stated that being outside in nature can be beneficial in improving mental health.
 In addition to this, a combination of nature and moderate exercise, such as golf boosts the feel-good chemicals triggered by the brain.

 According to Europe’s leading golf psychologist, Dr. Karl Morris, playing golf is a good way of boosting one’s happiness levels and improving a person’s wellbeing.
+Andrea F. Polard, PsyD used to say, “Authentic happiness is relating to the entire universe.
+When someone relates and leaves nothing out, you can see it in the face and posture.
+There is a presence about a truly happy person, a look that says “Yes,” to oneself, to others, and to the world.”
 Golf is a type of sports anyone can play throughout his or her lifetime.
 He also added that the golf is a universal type of game.
 Anyone can play it with no regards to his or her age, gender, and ability.
 It is also a sport that promotes social relationships.

 Playing golf or spending time in the driving range is one way of building relationships, it is where you can make new friends and spend quality time with friends and family.
 Playing together with other people can give a common purpose which then triggers positive emotions.
 Researches prove this that states, people will feel happier and healthier when they have a better social life and social support.
 The beneficial state of mind called “flow” can also be achieved when playing golf regularly.
 This state is where you feel absorbed at the present task at hand, whether it be improving your swing or putting the ball, and feeling positive or optimistic and full of energy.
 As said, people are likely to feel happy when there they regularly experience the beneficial state of mind or flow.